vcxi/RVTools-Combiner/README.md

 The application follows a three-step asynchronous architecture to prevent browser timeouts and ensure data integrity:

-1.  [cite_start]**Initialization**: The script validates the folder URL, scans for CSV files, and creates a fresh Google Spreadsheet in your root directory. [cite: 3, 4] [cite_start]It also records usage metrics by hashing the current user's email into a unique key. [cite: 8]
+1.  **Initialization**: The script validates the folder URL, scans for CSV files, and creates a fresh Google Spreadsheet in your root directory.
+It also records usage metrics by hashing the current user's email into a unique key.
-2.  [cite_start]**Sequential Processing**: To handle large datasets without hitting execution limits, the UI sends files to the server one by one. [cite: 45] [cite_start]The server parses the CSV data and injects it into a dedicated tab within the target spreadsheet. [cite: 5]
+2.  **Sequential Processing**: To handle large datasets without hitting execution limits, the UI sends files to the server one by one.
+The server parses the CSV data and injects it into a dedicated tab within the target spreadsheet.
-3.  [cite_start]**Finalization**: Once all files are imported, the script removes the default "Sheet1," cleans up the workbook structure, and updates the global lifetime file counter. [cite: 6, 46]
+3.  **Finalization**: Once all files are imported, the script removes the default "Sheet1," cleans up the workbook structure, and updates the global lifetime file counter.

 ---